Veldraeos/bomshot/README.md

-# BOMShot
+# BOMshot

 ## Summary
-BOMShot is a python script for Fusion 360 to generate an Excel Spreadsheet Bill of Materials with component image captures and optional .STEP file export
+BOMshot is a python script for Fusion 360 to generate an Excel Spreadsheet Bill of Materials with component image captures and optional .STEP file export

 The spreadsheet generated includes a cover sheet with project details and company logo that is imported from the script directory resources folder